peterhinch/micropython-touch/README.md

  2. `objtouch=None` Touch controller instance. `None` allows the display to be tested prior to implementing the touch interface.

-Class variables:
- * `verbose=True` Causes a message to be printed indicating whether an encoder was specified.

 ###### [Contents](./README.md#0-contents)

 # 4. Screen class